-Arriving from southern Laos we had heard a lot of bad stories about crossing the border at Strung Treng between Laos and Cambodia.
+Arriving from southern Laos we had heard a lot of bad things about crossing the border at Strung Treng between Laos and Cambodia.
 It is true that this is the first time we have crossed a border on foot.
-Either we were not in rush hours (at 10am in morning), or we now are used to outsmart the traps set by the locals to rip you off few dollars, because we had no problems.
+Either we were not at rush hours (10h morning), or we now used to outsmart the traps set by the locals to rip you off a few dollars, because we had no worries.
 Indeed, arriving at the Laotian border post, some locals are trying to sell you an easy border crossing process for 40 $.
 You just have to ignore them!
-The entire crossing cost us 37 $ per person: exit stamp Laos 2 $ (it still doesn't look really fair to us to pay for exit stamp, but it is a Laotian policeman who is asking for it so we payed), then 35 $ for the visa on arrival on the Cambodian side.
-This does not count the small canoe and the bus for a total of 7 $ to go to the Laotian border post from Don Det, and also the mini-van at 20 $ to go to Siem Reap from the Cambodian border, but it all depends of your itinerary.
+The entire passage cost us 37 $ per person: exit stamp Laos 2 $ (incidentally little or not legal, but it is a Laotian policeman who asks so good), then 35 $ for the visa to the arrival on the Cambodian side.
+This does not count of the boat and the bus to 7 $ to go to the border Laotian side since Don Det, but also the minivan to 20 $ to go to Siem Reap from the border, but it depends on de Your itinerary.

-So here we are in Siem Reap after 10h bus transportation , modern city, a lot of traffic, and full of tourists, it changes from southern Laos!
-Well we are not here to relax this time, we are here to visit as 100% of the tourists, the Angkor temples.
-After talking with Tuk-tuk drivers, we opt for a visit in Tuk-tuk, cheaper than the one by bus or private car and more flexible.
+So here we are after 10h transport to Siem Reap, modern city, a lot of traffic, and full of tourists, it changes from southern Laos!
+Well we are not here to knit, we come to visit as 100% of the tourists here, the temples of Angkor.
+After talking with Tuk-tuk drivers, we opt for a visit in Tuk-tuk, cheaper than that by bus or private car and especially more flexible.
 The driver will wait for us, and we will leave when we want and where we want.
-Some people goes for the visit by bike or scooter, but it is still convenient to have someone who knows the place and explains a little bit the history and give local tips.
-The tuk-tuk driver cost us 20 $ per day for 6-8h service.
+Some opt for the visit by bike or scooter, but it is still convenient to have someone who knows the place and explains in English more or less rudimentary a little history.
+The tuk-tuk driver will cost us 20 $ per day for 6-8h service.

 So we visited about fifteen temples in 2 days and our favorites are:

-- Angkor Wat, of course, especially since we could see the sunrise and visit the top floor before the crowd arrives!
-It must be done early in the morning to avoid the mass!
+- Angkor Wat, of course, especially since we could see the sunrise and visit the floor before the crowd arrives!
+It must be done early in the morning!

 - Ta Keo, a tall temple somewhat looking like a Mayan pyramid

-- Ta Prohm, for its scenary and details which are similar to Lara Croft movie sets, and also for the site itself which is very well restored.
+- Ta Prohm, for its landscapes worthy of a decoration of Lara Croft and for the site very well restored.

-To be honest, it's really beautiful end to end, each temple has its own character and I think we can spend more time there, however the entrance fee is very expensive (out of the tuktuk for transportation ) is 62 $ per person for 2 days, so you really need to spend most of your time there during your too days, but it's also tiring and really hot.
+After being honest, it's really beautiful end to end, each temple has its own character and I think we can spend more time, however the entrance to the site is very expensive (except tuktuk for travel ): 62 $ per person for 2 days, so as much to make them profitable by spending a maximum of time on the site.
 The site of the temples is well maintained and remains pleasant despite the crowd.

 Thomas also took the opportunity to buy a new phone because after 4 years of good and loyal services his Iphone has given up the soul and all the repairs made since 6 months have not changed anything!

-We had chosen an AirBnB bit out from the city center, may be a little regret on that, because despite the beautiful scenery around the house, we did nothing except visiting the city center 6km away!
-Then the 30kms walk in the Angkor temples and the 10h bus to come here had certainly left us tired!
-Well the advantage is that we were in a nice place and we were independent.
-We cooked pasta and had a nice barbecue with great local sausages: le Cochon de Kep, a French producer established for several years in Kep a seaside resort not far from there!
+We had chosen a home away from the city center, may be a little regret the top, because despite the beautiful scenery around, we did nothing except visit the city center 6km away!
+Then the 30kms walk into the temples of Angkor and the bus 10h to come had certainly left traces!
+Well the advantage is that we were in an AirBnB and we were autonomous.
+We cooked pasta and barbecue with great local sausages: the Kep Pig, a French producer established for several years in Kep a seaside resort not far from there!

 Koh Rong Samloem

-So for Koh Rong, we had the choice between two islands, and heard that Koh Rong was for the party place and Koh Rong Samloem more relaxed and family friendly.
-We were at the end of our "banana pancake" in Southeast Asia and really wanted to rest (again one more time).
+So for Koh Rong, we had the choice between two islands, and heard that Koh Rong was for the party and Koh Rong Samloem more relaxed and family.
+We were on the end of our "banana pancake" in Southeast Asia and really wanted to rest (again).
 So we naturally went to the second option.
-Coming from Kampot, it is very easy to reach Sihanoukville, the 2nd largest city in the country with a big port and a seaside resort, here it is very busy and constructions/cranes are everywhere!
-Not very relaxing, but arriving on Saracen Bay after 1h ferry, we were not disappointed!
+Coming from Kampot, it is very easy to reach Sihanoukville, the 2th largest city in the country with a large port and a seaside resort, here it is very animated and with constructions from everywhere!
+Not very relaxing, but arriving on Saracen Bay after ferry 1h, we were not disappointed!
 We had a beach bungalow on the front line.
 Goodbye shoes and flip flops for 4 days.
-Here the main street is the beach!
-No inland road/path.
+Here the main transport way is the beach!

 You must know that access to different places of Koh Rong Samloem is on foot or by boat!
 There is no road, so no car or scooter on the island, which makes it peaceful and very quiet!
 The internet is accessory!
-We did not do much more than swimming, sunbathing, eating and drinking few beers so RE-LAX!
-We even extended one more night our stay and reduce/remove our visit of Phnom Penh ... no regrets honestly!
+We did not do much more than swim, sunbath, eat, drink a few beers and re-po-ser!
+We even extended our overnight stay at the expense of visiting Phnom Penh in more detail ... no regrets honestly!
 Here are some pictures of this little paradise:

-That's it, no need of instagram filters, the place is just beautiful by itself.
+That's it, no need for filters, the place is just beautiful by itself.